tonk-labs/dappicom/README.md

 Understanding that we are already using merkle trees to fingerprint the memory across discrete transcripts, this bears similarity to Risc Zero's "continuations" and I am interested to adapt those techniques to perhaps simplify the construction here.

 As I've said, this is project is largely illustrative as the eventual architecture remains open.

+## Credits

+I want to thank bugzmanov for their wonderful [write-up](https://bugzmanov.github.io/nes_ebook/index.html) on NES emulation in Rust and provided example code.

+This project is funded by an Aztec grant.
+Without them it wouldn't happen :)